Alpha-1 (ɑ1) Blockers

 Written by Megan Boucher

-Last updated 2nd January 2026
+Last updated 19th February 2026

-7 Revisions
+10 Revisions

-ɑ1 blockers used for urinary retention associated with benign prostatic hyperplasia include alfuzosin hydrochloride, tamsulosin, doxazosin and terazosin.
+ɑ1 blockers used for urinary retention associated with benign prostatic hyperplasia (BPH) include alfuzosin hydrochloride, tamsulosin, doxazosin and terazosin.
 Doxazosin and terazosin can also be used to treat hypertension.

 ɑ1 blockers provide rapid relief for both voiding and storage urinary symptoms; however, they do not alter the progression of BPH.